Psalms (Letter 19, Larry Crabb’s 66 Love Letters)

 But even the best conversations seem only to matter for the moment, then whatever it is I’m scared of, comes back to bite me again.
 I really do believe that you’re good and that a good plan is somehow unfolding through all the mess of my life.

 God says: You assume I relieve struggle and replace it with rest.
 But I use struggle to uncover a rest beneath the struggle that no anguish can destroy.
 The struggle with fear and pain will continue.
 Only in the storm will you know there is an anchor.

 I have not wanted an anchor in the storm.
 I’ve wanted a quick trip to shore.

-God, just yesterday a pastor asked me my reaction to what the modern Church calls worship.
+God, just yesterday a pastor asked me my reaction to what the modern church calls worship.
 I told him that more often than not, I can’t stand it.
 Where is the struggle?
 Where is the confusion?
 Where is the honest admission of emptiness?
-When I see a pretty girl smiling on cue and singing happily into a microphone, thinking she’s leading me into worship, I want to unplug your microphone and slap her face.
+When I see a pretty girl smiling on cue and singing happily into a microphone, thinking she’s leading me into worship, I want to unplug her microphone and slap her face.
 Am I wrong?

 Psalms: The Worship of an Honest Heart – From Ray Stedman<-(click here for entire Bible summary)